mykelalvis/FT/Traveller/Adventures/Annic Nova - Shadows/Shadows.md

 3. Either of the stairways may have some indication of a concealed doorway.
 Regardless of how long these areas are checked, they will reveal nothing; but no definite proof will surface that there is no entry present.
 The referee should roll (secretly, and disregarding the outcome) for each five minutes spent checking.
 A doorway may be discovered in the long stairway from the inside (at [[#^location-1|location 1]]) and forced open (from inside, by a combined strength characteristic of 13+).

-4. As in Terran pyramids, a shaft entrance may be concealed on the face of one or more of the pyramids, probably in shadow.
+4. As in [[Terra|Terran]] pyramids, a shaft entrance may be concealed on the face of one or more of the pyramids, probably in shadow.
 Such a search will prove fruitless.

 5. Finally, the flat upper surface of the small pyramid may have some sort of entry.
 It does not, although the surface does have a temperature substantially higher than the environment (about 100 degrees C, the boiling point of water).